 - Evidence check: KCS reviews the self-assessment and follows up with comments and interviews (conducted remotely)

-- Level 1 certification: is awarded by KSC and if unsuccessful, we recommend an improvement plan to prepare your organisation for re-submission.
+- Level 1 Certification: is awarded by KSC to your organisation’s headquarters, other locations assessed and, if unsuccessful, we recommend an improvement plan to prepare your organisation for re-submission.
 If successful, we share a report with conclusions and recommendations towards achieving Level 2 certification

-- Application for Certification Level 2: follows a similar assessment process as Level 1
+- Application for Level 2 Certification: follows a similar assessment process as Level 1

 - Audit visit: We conduct audit visit/s to your head office and sub-offices if needed, after which we produce a detailed report and recommendation that is presented to the KCS Certification Panel

-- Certification panel assessment: will determine whether or not your organisation should be awarded full (Level 2) certification
+- Certification panel assessment: will determine whether your organisation’s headquarters, and other locations assessed should be awarded full Level 2 certification

 We are here to help